EBjerrum/rdeditor/README.md

 ![top menu of rdeditor, the RDKit molecule editor](https://github.com/EBjerrum/rdeditor/blob/master/Screenshots/Side_bar.png?raw=true)

 Most commonly used bond types, and atom types can be selected.
+Templates and R-group (dummy atoms) are also accessible.
 A Periodic table is accessible for exotic atom types.

 #### Dropdown menus